Messi scores 1st goal of season as Barca beats Sevilla 4-0

 Lopetegui looked on in disbelief when De Jong’s header off another Ocampos cross failed to go in — a minute before Suárez whipped in Nelson Semedo’s cross at the other end.

-De Jong’s bad luck continued after halftime when he stole the ball to leave himself in a perfect position, only to hit the post.
+De Jong’s bad fortune continued after halftime when he stole the ball to leave himself in a perfect position, only to hit the post.
+He has yet to score since joining Sevilla in the offseason.

-“He had a bad night today, but I am sure he will score,” teammate Fernando Reges said about De Jong, who is without a goal since arriving at Sevilla this summer from PSV Eindhoven.
+“It was a painful and undeserved loss,” Lopetegui said.
+“We were missing our finishing touch.
+De Jong did a lot of things very well, just as the team did, but to win at Camp Nou you have to play well and have a bit of luck.”

 TOOTHLESS ATTACK